mitaly-dev/HomemadeCrunch-clients-side/README.md

 ## Live Website : https://homemadecrunch-494be.web.app/

 ## About Website :
-- Here is the registration form to create user
+- Registration form for create user
-- There is a form for user to login to the website
+- User can login to this website
 - Users can create reviews for any service on this website
 - All the reviews for a service can be seen on the service details page
 - He can only see his reviews on a different router if he is logged in